 Treating an Ear Infection

 The most common treatment for pediatric otitis media is antibiotics, which kill off the bacteria responsible for the child’s symptoms.
 Chronic infections require a more serious long-term solution.
 Many ENT specialists recommend ear tubes for children who experience frequent ear infections.
 Inserted into the eardrum surgically, these tubes promote drainage of fluids and prevent infections from occurring.
-Most are removed in a year or two, and may fall out naturally.
+Most are removed in a year or two, and may fall out naturally.“Research has confirmed that the tubes can prevent infections and maintain a healthy middle ear environment,” says Dr. Gordon Hughes, an ENT specialist at the National Institutes of Health.

 Home prevention can keep your child healthy, and avert trips to the doctor’s office.
 Simple actions such as teaching your child proper hand washing techniques and keeping current on vaccinations will help reduce the risk of ear infection.
 In addition, keep your child away from tobacco smoke; breastfeed when possible; and stick to smaller daycare centers, where fewer children mean fewer germs.